sambutracy/100-days-of-code/r1-log.md

 4. Apply formatting techniques to display output

 ### R1D6 22nd January 2024
-Took a break from c# and focussed on Python Exceptions
+Took a break from c# and focussed on Python Exceptions.
 Objectives:
 1. Learn difference between errors and exceptions,what exceptions are and how to use them
 2. when we need to use exceptions and how to correctly handle them